 - Decorations (foam stickers, glitter, stars etc)

-Take a coloured piece of paper for the background.
-Paint your child’s fingers (excluding the thumb) and the top 3rd of your child’s palm white.
-Place palm down onto the paper and press.
-When the paint has dried use the black marker to draw on the eyes and a mouth.
-Using orange paint gently dab a nose on the snowmen’s faces.
-Using white paint gently dot snow around the snowmen on the coloured card.
-Paint scarves, hats or buttons onto the snowmen.
-Fold a plain piece of card in half and paste the snowman picture to the front.
-And you’re done.
+When the paint has dried, use the black marker to draw on the eyes and a mouth.
+Using orange paint, gently dab a nose on the snowmen’s faces.
+Using white paint, gently dot snow around the snowmen on the coloured card.
+Paint scarves, hats or buttons to make the snowmen unique.
+Fold a plain piece of card in half and paste the snowman picture to the front, and you’re done!

 Christmas Lights Card

-Fold plain card in half.
-Using brown paint cover the top of your child’s thumb and press down to create the head.
-Then paint your child’s whole thumb to create the body.
-Using a black pen or marker draw on antlers, eyes, mouth and legs.
+When this is dry, use a black pen or marker to draw on antlers, eyes, mouth and legs.
+We used some fun little googly eyes on our reindeer!
 Then using red, paint in the reindeer’s nose.
 Decorate any way you like.

 Candy Cane Card

-Choose a coloured piece of paper for the back drop.
-Use a pencil to draw a faint outline of a candy cane onto the paper.
+When it is dry, use a pencil to draw a faint outline of a candy cane onto the paper.
 Have your child dip their pointer finger into red paint and finger paint dots along the outline, leaving a space in between each dot for the white finger print.
 Clean finger off and then use white to finger paint the dots in between the red dots.
-Using ribbon or string create a small bow and glue onto the candy cane.
-Glue the created art work onto a plain card.
-This is a simple but effective Christmas card.
+Finally, using ribbon or string create a small bow and glue onto the candy cane.